 “Gut health is the key to overall health”- Kris Carr

 Your gut, also known as the second brain has millions of bacteria inside it, ten times more than the human cells in the body.
-These bacteria also known as gut microbiome is responsible for carrying out some major functions like production of majority of Hormones, enzymes, neurotransmitters and immunological factors are released in the gut and hence gut function has now been linked to normal central nervous system (CNS) function.
+These bacteria also known as the gut microbiome is responsible for carrying out some major functions like production of the majority of Hormones, enzymes, neurotransmitters, and immunological factors are released in the gut and hence gut function has now been linked to normal central nervous system (CNS) function.

 Gut microbiome also plays a major role in how the food is digested and absorbed in the body.
-This explains the fact that around 70 percent of the immune system lies in the gut and gut bacteria helps in developing immune system teaching them the difference between a foreign substance and the body’s own tissues.
+This explains the fact that around 70 percent of the immune system lies in the gut and gut bacteria helps in developing the immune system teaching them the difference between a foreign substance and the body’s own tissues.
 And if there’s an imbalance in gut bacteria, for instance, if there is an overgrowth of bad bacteria, it can lead your body’s immune system to start attacking your own cells, the hallmark of autoimmune disorders.
-Poor gut health is often associated with development of various lifestyle diseases like Type 2 diabetes, heart disease, abnormal cholesterol levels.
+Poor gut health is often associated with the development of various lifestyle diseases like Type 2 diabetes, heart disease, abnormal cholesterol levels.

 The connection between gut health and mood has also been known for some time, as individuals suffering from gut health issues are more likely to also suffer from autoimmune diseases and mental issues such as depression and anxiety.
 Symptoms related to poor gut health can be as obvious as abdominal pain, bloating after meals, reflux, or flatulence, but also less obvious like headaches, fatigue, joint pain, and immune system weakness.

-Research has shown that when the gut is irritated or inflamed, which usually happens when the body is trying to digest foods that are overly processed or that it has sensitivity to, the ENS (Enteric Nervous System) signals the body’s CNS (Central Nervous System), which can then trigger mood changes.
-The type of food that a body processes can have a huge positive effect on the functions of the brain.
+Research has shown that when the gut is irritated or inflamed, which usually happens when the body is trying to digest foods that are overly processed or that it has a sensitivity to, the ENS (Enteric Nervous System) signals the body’s CNS (Central Nervous System), which can then trigger mood changes.
+The type of food that a body processes can have a hugely positive effect on the functions of the brain.
 And when the gut is healthy, then the brain is happier.
 Certain microbes found in the gut can work to help heal and protect the brain in the long-term.

-However, the average diet of majority of people nowadays is filled with processed, sugary and fatty foods, the gut becomes damaged over time and therefore less functional.
-My22BMI believes that the diets that are filled with simple carbohydrates and gluten are damaging to the whole body as well as brain, as they allow bad bacteria in the gut to grow exponentially.
+However, the average diet of the majority of people nowadays is filled with processed, sugary, and fatty foods, the gut becomes damaged over time and therefore less functional.
+My22BMI believes that the diets that are filled with simple carbohydrates and gluten are damaging to the whole body as well as the brain, as they allow bad bacteria in the gut to grow exponentially.
 This type of gut-damaging diet has been linked to mental health issues ranging from headaches and ADHD to depression and dementia.

 And therefore, the best way to improve your immunity is by healing your gut.
 Start with these small steps: